MickMake/GoWhen/README.md

-# GoWhen - CLI based Date/Time manipulation written in GoLang.
+# GoWhen - The ultimate Date/Time manipulation tool written in GoLang.

 This tool came about because I needed a cross-platform way of performing date and time manipulations within scripts.